Dim prospects for Europe boost chances of extra money printing

 This is a widely held view in Germany and one that will make it hard for Draghi to keep the money printing presses humming longer than planned.

 “It would be wrong to react too quickly,” said Volker Wieland, one of the influential group that advises the German government on economic policy.
-“We can’t be paralyzed by these long-range (inflation) targets like a rabbit in the headlights.”
+“We can’t be paralysed by these long-range (inflation) targets like a rabbit in the headlights.”
+(Additional reporting by Shadia Nasralla in Vienna; Editing by Jeremy Gaunt)